Diana Z. O'Brien

 My research has been awarded the Southern Political Science Association's Best Overall Paper Award and Marian Irish Award for best women and politics paper, the Midwest Political Science Association's Sophonisba Breckinridge Award for the best paper on the topic of women and politics, the Journal of Elections, Public Opinion and Parties best article award, and the American Political Science Association's Lawrence Longley Award.
 My work on women and security portfolios is currently supported by the National Science Foundation (SES-1851457).

 I am also an active member of the broader gender and politics community.
-I am the founding editor of the Cambridge University Press Elements in Gender and Politics Series, a founding member of the EGEN network and have been an associate editor at Politics & Gender, past president of the Midwest Women’s Caucus, former executive board member of the APSA Women, Gender, and Politics Research Section,.
+I am the founding editor of the Cambridge University Press Elements in Gender and Politics Series, a founding member of the EGEN network and have been an associate editor at Politics & Gender, president of the Midwest Women’s Caucus, executive board member of the APSA Women, Gender, and Politics Research Section,.